 - The value of a commercial property will decline if a business can no longer provide on-site parking for customers.
 Think of Rice Village along Rice Blvd without the pull-in parking spaces in front of the businesses.

 One train of thought says that this is a plan to drive out the businesses so that a developer can build multi-story apartments and condos along the north side of Spruce.

-Is this what you thought you were voting for if you voted Yes for the $54 million dollar 2016 Bonds for Better Bellaire did you expect to bring harm to our longtime businesses?
+If you voted Yes for the $54 million dollar 2016 Bonds for Better Bellaire did you expect to bring harm to our longtime businesses?
 Give this some thought, because the City Manager and City Council are discussing another $47 million bond issue for 2019 or 2020!

 Bellaire’s Debt is estimated to be $129.8 million at the end of FY2019